Missouri River Conference: History

 With few options due to their size as 4A football schools, the Sioux City schools and Heelan sought out and were denied membership in both the Central Iowa Metro League and the River Cities Conference.
 Undaunted, the schools petitioned the Iowa Department of Education for placement in an athletic conference.
 As a result of those proceedings, the Missouri River Conference was formed to meet the needs of the Sioux City schools, pulling the Council Bluffs schools out of the River Cities Conference to complete the six-school lineup.

 In 2010, Sergeant Bluff-Luton, a founding member of the War Eagle Conference in 1979, began competing as the league's seventh school.

 LeMars Community announced in February 2018 that it would be joining the conference as the eighth member for the 2019–2020 academic year, leaving the Lakes Conference.
-Lewis Central and Glenwood were also invited, but declined, opting to continue competing in the Hawkeye Ten Conference.
+Hawkeye 10 Conference members Lewis Central and Glenwood were also invited, but declined, opting to continue competing in the Hawkeye Ten Conference.

-On June 20, 2025, the MRAC again offered Lewis Central Community School District and Glenwood Community School District to join as well as Harlan Community School District and Denison-Schleswig.
-As of August 19th, 2025, Lewis Central accepted the invitation and will officially join for the 2026-2027 school year.
+On June 20, 2025, the MRAC again offered Lewis Central Community School District and Glenwood Community School District to join as well as two other Hawkeye 10 Conference schools, Harlan Community School District and Denison-Schleswig.
+On August 19, 2025, Lewis Central accepted the invitation and will officially join for the 2026-2027 school year.
+At about the same time, Denison-Schleswig, Glenwood and Harlan each declined their invitations, opting to remain in the Hawkeye 10.